pasqal-io/qadence/docs/tutorials/qml/ml_tools/GPU.md

 ## Examples

-The following sections provide Python scripts and SLURM batch scripts for each setup.
+The following sections provide Python scripts and training approach scripts for each setup.

+> Some organizations use [SLURM](https://slurm.schedmd.com) to manage resources.
+Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
+If you are using slurm, you can use the `Trainer` by submitting a batch script using sbatch.
+Further below, we also provide the sbatch scripts for each setup.

+> You can also use `torchrun` to run the training process - which provides a superset of the functionality as `torch.distributed.launch `.
+Here you need to specify the [torchrun arguments](https://pytorch.org/docs/stable/elastic/run.html) arguments to set up the distributed training setup.
+We also include the `torchrun` sbatch scripts for each setup below.

 ### Example Training Script (`train.py`):